drseg/swift-fsm/README.md

 }
 ```

-It you wish to use this alternative syntax, it is strongly recommended that you *do not implement* `TransitionBuilder`.
-Use the function syntax provided by `TransitionBuilder`, *or* the struct syntax provided by the `Syntax` namespace.
+It you wish to use this alternative syntax, it is strongly recommended that you *do not implement* `TableBuilder`.
+Use the function syntax provided by `TableBuilder`, *or* the struct syntax provided by the `Syntax` namespace.

 No harm will befall the FSM if you mix and match, but at the very least, from an autocomplete point of view, things will get messy.